ajwadjaved/ajwadjaved.github.io/about.md

 * Yuval Noah Harari - Sapiens: A Brief History of Humankind
 * Albert Camus - The Stranger
 * Alexandre Dumas - The Count of Monte Cristo
+* Anything by Dostoevsky

 ## Documentaries
 * The World at War
 * The Century of the Self
 * [German Concentration Camps](https://www.youtube.com/watch?v=O5jeQ8ohtyo)
-* Earthlings (the documentary that initially made me a vegetarian)
+* Earthlings (the documentary that initially made me a pescetarian)

 ## Movies/Videos
 * [Optimistic Nihilism](https://www.youtube.com/watch?v=R-sYDf0YGv4)